Holy Industry or Holy Revolution

 Let's focus on the local level.
-The supplement Girona Regions published this week the opposition of forty municipalities to the installation of solar and wind farms Within their municipalities, the cry of "Renewables yes, but not like this" is echoing.
-It's a self-proclaimed environmentalist resistance movement that includes ecologists, farmers, small rural tourism businesses, and vacationers.
+A few days ago, we published information about The opposition of forty municipalities in the Girona region to the installation of solar and wind farms Within their municipalities, the cry of "Renewables yes, but not like this" is echoing.
+This resistance movement, which identifies as environmentalist, includes ecologists, farmers, small rural tourism businesses, vacationers, and others.
 On the other side are the demands for large-scale renewable energy from the EU, electricity companies, the government, and the global movement against the climate crisis.
 Both sides want to save the planet.
 The problem is how.

 Cargando